 “We can’t expect too much from our children”.

-Tokyo Story (Tôkyô monogatari) is genuinely regarded as one of the greatest films ever made.
+Tokyo Story (Tôkyô monogatari) is generally regarded as one of the greatest films ever made.
 It regularly appears at the top of most credible film polls and there are an endless number of film critics and filmmakers who speak of it in complete awe and admiration.
 While director Yasujiro Ozu was not known outside of Japan until much later than other important Japanese directors such as The Seven Samurai (Shichinin no samurai, 1954) director Akira Kurosawa, he is now regarded as one of the world’s foremost filmmakers.

 Ozu directed his first film in 1927 and was a prolific director in Japan until he was conscripted in 1937.
 Ozu did make a couple of films during the war years but he would not start filmmaking regularly again until the late 1940s.
 However, the films that he then went on to direct, which include Tokyo Story in 1953, are the films that developed his distinctive style and are his most acclaimed.
 Some of these films include Late Spring (Banshun, 1949), Early Summer (Bakushu, 1951), Floating Weeds (Ukigusa, 1959) and An Autumn Afternoon (Sanma no aji, 1962).
 Ozu’s films from this era tended to be concerned with issues of family, marriage and domestic life.
 They are distinctively different from the grand narratives of Kurosawa’s films and they also have little resemblance to the Hollywood melodramas that explored similar issues with an excess of emotion and style.
 Instead Ozu’s stories are simple and calm affairs that are tinged with nostalgia.
 Zen-like and sad, Ozu’s films offer the audience an opportunity to reflect and contemplate their own life and how it mirrors that of the characters on the screen.